Here are some of our most frequently-asked questions about the Which? Trusted Traders? scheme.

 Businesses wishing to become endorsed as a Which?
 Trusted trader must undergo a rigorous assessment process.
 This includes credit and customer reference checks, and a visit from a Which?
 Trusted Traders trading standards professional assessor.
 The visit includes an assessment of various aspects of the business such as administrative processes, documentation and complaints procedures.

 Only traders who satisfy this assessment process are awarded Which?
 Trusted trader status.

 We focus solely on bringing reputable and trustworthy traders to consumers without compromising on quality.
-We not only check our traders by examining references or qualifications, our vetting procedure is thorough and businesses are visited by an experienced Which?
+Our vetting procedure is thorough.
+Not only do we check our traders by examining references and qualifications, but businesses are also visited by an experienced Which?
 Trusted Traders assessor who ensures that each business or trader meets the Which?
 Trusted Traders standard.

 Additionally, as a consumer champion, we go the extra mile to ensure that should any dispute arise, there are procedures in place to resolve this.
 We provide this service free of charge for any customer of a Which?
-Trusted trader.
-All our reviews are moderated for authenticity, and we welcome both positive and negative feedback for Which?
-Trusted traders.
+Trusted Trader.

 Which?
 Trusted Traders is completely free and open to the public.

 Yes.
 If you know, or have recently used, an excellent trader then please fill out some details on the recommend a trader page.